-A Quick Look at the Temporary Import Permit
+A Quick Look at the Temporary Import Permit for Mexico

-- Cost- 1057.57 pesos or about $50.
-There is also a refundable deposit of $200-$400 depending on the age of your vehicle.
+- Cost- Around $51 or 1000 pesos.
+There is also a refundable deposit of $200-$400 depending on the model year of your vehicle.

-- Issued online or at Banjercito locations near the border as well as some Mexican consulates.
+- Issued– online or at Banjercito locations near the border as well as some Mexican consulates.

-- Issued by Banjercito
+- Issued by Banjercito Bank.

-What is the Temporary Import Permit?
+What is the Mexico Temporary Import Permit?

-The TIP is available for non-Mexican citizens as well as Mexican citizens who live abroad.
+The TIP is available for non-Mexican citizens as well as Mexican citizens living abroad.
 Only those traveling in Mexico on an FMM visitor’s permit, Temporary Resident Visa, and Mexican citizens are eligible for a TIP.
 The FMM visitor’s permit is an immigration document that is similar to a tourist visa.
 It is available on arrival or online.

 The TIP works similarly to a carnet de passage.
 It allows you to import your vehicle into Mexico without having to pay import tax on it.
 There is a fee of around $50 for the TIP and a deposit of $200-$400 that is refunded when you export your car from Mexico.
 You must cancel your TIP when you exit or you will not be able to get another TIP or drive into Mexico.

-You’ll need a TIP if you want to drive a foreign plated vehicle anywhere in Mexico except the free zones and border zones.
+You’ll need a TIP if you want to drive a foreign plated vehicle anywhere in Mexico except for the free zones and border zones.

-- The Baja Peninsula- This includes the entire states of both Baja California Norte and Baja California Sur.
+- The Baja California Peninsula- This includes the entire states of both Baja California Norte and Baja California Sur.

 Everyone who plans to drive a foreign plated vehicle in Mexico needs a TIP if they plan to drive outside of the free zones outlined above.
 If you’re caught driving outside of the free zones without a TIP, your car could be confiscated.
 There are checkpoints where an officer will inspect your TIP.

-Who is Eligible for a TIP?
+Who is Eligible for a Temporary Vehicle Import Permit?

 All non-Mexican citizens who are traveling on an FMM visitor’s permit or Temporary Resident Visa are eligible to apply for a TIP.

 Permanent Residency Visa holders cannot apply for a TIP and cannot drive a foreign-plated vehicle outside of the free zones or border zones.
 If you’re a permanent resident of Mexico, you’ll have to permanently import your vehicle (regularize it) and pay the necessary import taxes on it.
 You can then register it as a Mexican vehicle and get a Mexican license plate.
-Alternatively, you could sell your current vehicle in the country that it is registered in then buy another vehicle that is already registered in Mexico.
+Alternatively, you could sell your current vehicle in the country that it is registered in and then buy another vehicle that is already registered in Mexico.

 You can only get one TIP per vehicle and each person can only have one TIP in their name at a time.
 The TIP owner’s spouse, kids, parents, or siblings can drive the vehicle as long as they are insured, have a non-Mexican driver’s license, and are not permanent residents or citizens of Mexico.
 Other people can also drive the vehicle as long as the owner is in the vehicle and they have a non-Mexican driver’s license and insurance.